The Ultimate 3-Week New Zealand Road Trip Itinerary

 Head to the West Coast’s Glacier Country where you’ll find some of the world’s most mesmerising glacier experiences.
 Franz Josef is your opportunity to walk on, crawl inside, fly over, skydive over or walk up to a glacier, as described in the 7 Ways to Take on New Zealand’s Glaciers.
 Nevertheless, there’s actually more to do here than glacier gallivanting!
 Check it out in the list below.

 Things to Do in Franz Josef

-- Do aheli-hike on the Franz Josef Glacier
+- Do a heli-hike with Franz Josef Glacier Guides

-- Hike to the Franz Josef terminal face (1h30min one way)
+- Hike to the Franz Josef Terminal Face